 – Once the invoice is processed, the paper document is filed on-site for some period of time (hopefully in the right place so it can be retrieved later if needed) and eventually archived to off-site storage.

-Companies looking to streamline their accounts payable process are rapidly adopting automated invoice processing solutions that leverage OCR (optical character recognition).
-To determine whether these technologies would provide the desired automation, it is important to consider several relevant factors including:
+Companies looking to streamline their accounts payable invoice processing departments are rapidly adopting automated solutions that leverage OCR (optical character recognition).
+To determine whether these technologies would provide the desired AP automation, it is important to consider several relevant factors including:

 – How long does it take the company to open and distribute mail?